univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/index.rst

 Migration procedure
 *******************

-:program:`Keycloak` replaces :program:`SimpleSAMLphp` and :program:`Kopano
+:program:`Keycloak` replaces :program:`SimpleSAMLphp` and the app
-Konnect` as :term:`SAML IDP` and :term:`OIDC provider` in a future release of
+:program:`OpenID Connect Provider` as :term:`SAML IDP` and :term:`OIDC provider`
-|UCS|.
-This section provides a general overview of the migration steps and the
-required considerations to make before migrating.
+in a future release of |UCS|.
+This section provides a general overview of the migration steps and the required considerations to make before migrating.
 This migration guide focuses on exclusively on UCS 5.0.

 Before the migration can take place, please keep in mind: